tripal/tripald3/README.md

 Rather, you would develop your own diagrams.
 Diagram functionality is demonstrated at Admin » Tripal » Extension Modules » Tripal D3 Diagrams » Demo.

+## STATUS: Charts are functioning and customizable.
+In final debugging stage.

 ## Installation & Setup
 1. Download the [D3 v3 javascript library](http://d3js.org/) (quick check, you should have a libraries/d3/d3.min.js file; for more information see the [drupal.org documentation](https://www.drupal.org/node/1440066))
 2. Download and install this module as you would any other Drupal module ([Documentation](https://www.drupal.org/documentation/install/modules-themes))